 You must also show that you have enough money to support yourself and your family after you arrive in Canada.

-Some people are may be considered inadmissible based on a number of different reasons like criminality or for medical reasons.
-If you have an inadmissibility, regardless of this or any other application, you may not be able to enter Canada unless this is first dealt with.
+Some people may be considered inadmissible based on a number of different reasons, like criminality or medical reasons.
+If you have inadmissibility, regardless of this or any other application, you may not be able to enter Canada unless this is first dealt with.